keboola/developers-docs/cli/commands/template/test/create/index.md

 {:toc}

 **Create [template](/cli/templates/structure/#template) tests in the [repository directory]((/cli/templates/structure/#repository)).
-See [Tests Structure](/cli/templates/tests/) for more details.**
+See the [test structure](/cli/templates/tests/) for more details.**

 ```
 kbc template test create [template] [version] [flags]
 ```

-The command will create a test for the specified template.
+This command creates a test for the specified template.

-If you don't provide the `version` parameter, the default version will be used.
+If you do not provide the `version` parameter, the default version will be used.

-The command must be run in the [repository directory](/cli/templates/structure#repository).
+This command must be run in the [repository directory](/cli/templates/structure#repository).

-It requires at least one existing project in a public Keboola stack defined in the environment variable `KBC_TEST_PROJECTS_FILE`.
+It requires at least one existing project in a public Keboola stack, defined in the environment variable `KBC_TEST_PROJECTS_FILE`.

 For example:
 ```
 KBC_TEST_PROJECTS_FILE=./projects.json
 ```

-Projects file for example:
+Example project file:
 ```json
 [
   {